The Third Dungeon Battle

 "I see."

-That armor's head is a bit too small for that.
-If we assume Core 666's body isn't small, she might be storing it in the torso.
+… That armor's head is a bit too small for that.
+If Core 666's body isn't small, she might be storing it in the torso.

 Perhaps Core 666's body is mist or liquid, filling the inside of the armor.
-My prediction is that Core 666's body is armor, and she's wearing the one-size-larger Black Armor Living Armor as an outer layer.
-Like a certain superhero's over body.
+My best guess is that Core 666's body is itself armor, and she's wearing the one-size-larger Black Armor Living Armor over it as an outer layer.
+Like a certain wrestler's over body.

 But is it really okay for the Dummy Core to not be inside the dungeon?

-Well, since the referee and rule enforcer [Father] isn't saying anything, there's no point in us objecting.
+Well, since Father, who served as both referee and rule enforcer, wasn't saying anything, there was no point in us objecting.

-The concept itself isn't bad.
+The concept itself wasn't bad.
 If Core 666 were a peerless warrior who could overcome any adversity, this would be an unbeatable strategy.

 If she could spam absurd techniques like [Crimson Road] with no risk and no cost, she'd be invincible.
-It would become a one-sided game.
+She'd be playing a completely different game from everyone else.

-But in reality, she's in a slugfest with a monster group.
-She's rampaging with considerable momentum, cutting and slashing.
-She doesn't seem fatigued, but she doesn't appear to have the ability to be called truly unbeatable either.
+But in reality, she was in a slugfest with a monster horde.
+She was rampaging with considerable momentum, cutting and slashing.
+She didn't seem fatigued, but she didn't appear skilled enough to be called truly peerless either.

 "Even so, I didn't know you could take a core outside the dungeon… Haku-neesama, there must be disadvantages to this, right?
 What kind of disadvantages are there?"

 "Good question, as expected of Rokuko-chan!
-Yes, first of all, depending on the situation, the dungeon might collapse.
-Team Demon King's dungeon is structured so it won't collapse even without a core.
-It has many walls and small rooms, with thick spacing between floors.
+Yes, first of all, depending on the circumstances, the dungeon might collapse.
+Team Demon King's dungeon this time is structured so it won't collapse even without a core.
+It has many walls and small rooms, and the floors are dug with thick layers between them.
 This type of dungeon tends to retain its shape even if the core is destroyed.
-However, even if it keeps its shape, once the core is gone, it's no longer a dungeon.
-Even if you bring the core back, you'd have to start from scratch."
+However, even if the shape remains, once the core is gone, it's no longer a dungeon.
+Even if you bring the core back in, you'd have to start over from scratch."

 In other words, the dungeon collapses because there's no core, and even if it doesn't collapse, the dungeon domain resets and has to be rebuilt.
 Since designating a single floor costs 5,000 DP, that's a considerable disadvantage.